Find Affordable College Courses

 Brockport, NY

 The College at Brockport did quite well in this year’s ranking of the most popular places for liberal arts / sciences and humanities students to get a master’s degree.
 It came in at #7 on the list.
-Located in the town of Brockport, SUNY Brockport is a public college with a moderately-sized student population.
+Located in the fringe town of Brockport, SUNY Brockport is a public school with a moderately-sized student population.

 Women make up 81% of the liberal arts / sciences and humanities majors at the school.